 The Xbox One

-Sony’s competitor has been making games and building a gaming empire for more than a decade now.
-When Microsoft entered the video-game arena, the company came into it to win it—and certainly led in market share for a number of years with the Xbox and the Xbox 360.
+Sony’s competitor has been making games and building a gaming empire for more than a decade.
+When Microsoft entered the video-game arena, the company came into it to win it—and certainly led in market share for a number of years, with the Xbox and the Xbox 360.
 Not one to rest on its laurels, Microsoft expanded and brought innovation to the gaming industry, and one of its greatest achievements was bringing multiplayer gaming to the masses simply and quickly.

 What does this mean?
 It means eye-popping visuals with fast renders, meaning little slowdown in the game, meaning gaming nirvana.
 Mmmmm...
 ESRAM.

 But a hot engine and technological jargon do not a gaming console make—you have to have backup in the form of the best games and coolest peripherals.
 B&H covers both bases with a lineup of accessories and games that may be the One to beat.

 Let’s talk Xbox One controllers.
 We have a wide variety, including the very popular Xbox One Stereo Headset, which features a unidirectional microphone, independent game and chat audio level controls and premium 40mm neodymium speakers for full spectrum audio (20 Hz to 20 kHz).
 They’re lightweight (only 9 ounces) for extended game sessions and the comfortable over-the-ear pads also make it easy on the old auditory orifices.
 The Sennheiser G4ME One headsets that we suggested for the PlayStation 4 also get a big thumbs up from us—they work equally well on the Xbox One—and still feature plush velvet ear pads, a noise-canceling microphone, and the ability to mute by raising the mic boom.